iomega/spec2vec/README.rst

 License
 *******

-Copyright (c) 2020, Netherlands eScience Center
+Copyright (c) 2023, Netherlands eScience Center & Düsseldorf University of Applied Sciences

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.